 Skills: Business Management, Strategic Leadership

 Mrs Wendy Pritchard is a Co-opted Foundation Governor, Vice Chair of the Governing Body.

 My husband and I moved to Richmond four years ago, when he retired as Bishop of Oxford.
 After six months I became a governor at Trinity Academy Richmond, which involved a very steep learning curve!
 I am a retired maths teacher, having taught in secondary schools and further education colleges.
 I have also worked in a small school for children who couldn’t cope with ordinary secondary education and given home tuition to children excluded from school.
 My last paid work was as learning support assistant in a C of E secondary school, supporting children who had special educational needs or who found learning more difficult.
 We have five grandchildren – two still at primary schools – and our younger daughter and her husband are both teachers.

 I am well involved in St Mary’s Church Richmond and am now a Foundation Governor.
 I love gardening and am still engaged in creating order in our garden!

 Mrs Christine Chatterton is a Co-opted Governor.

 I am an experienced governor with a background in primary education as a teacher, headteacher and school inspector.
 I am now retired with many grandchildren who keep me busy.
-I am particularly interested in leadership and teaching, and currently chair the curriculum group.
+I am particularly interested in leadership and teaching.
 I see myself as an ambassador for the children who attend the school, working to support school leaders and other staff in doing the best we can.

 Reverend Martin Fletcher is our Ex-offio Foundation Governor.